Great Basin Brewing Company

 Great Basin Brewing Co. is a brewery headquartered in Sparks, Nevada.
-It is Nevada's largest and oldest currently operating brewery—though not the state's longest operated.
+It is Nevada’s oldest currently operating brewery—though not the state's longest operated.
 Great Basin beers are available as bottled draught beer at over 400 locations in Northern Nevada and the surrounding regions, including Aces Ballpark.
 It also serves beer at special events, such as the Best in the West Nugget Rib Cook-off and The Great Reno Balloon Race.
 Growlers and kegs may be purchased or filled at any of the company's tap rooms.

 History

 The company was established in 1993 after Nevada brewers, including company founders Tom Young and Eric McClary, successfully lobbied the Nevada Legislature to allow for brewpubs in the state.
 The original brewery and restaurant is on Victorian Square in Sparks.
 Its beers were winning national awards as soon as the next year.
 The Reno location was opened in 2010 with the expectation that its added capacity would satisfy demand for the next five years.
 Great Basin began regular bottling operations in 2011 (holiday releases had previously been available for several years, but on the scale of a few hundred bottles a year) and currently bottles three of their flagship brews.
 As demand increased further, a third facility was established when Great Basin moved into the warehouse formerly occupied by the defunct Buckbean Brewery.
 Along with the facility, it also acquired Buckbeans equipment, which was modified to meet Great Basin's needs.
 Taps & Tanks opened to the public at this location in 2012, and a high speed bottling line was installed there the next year - providing capacity to bottle seasonal beers.
 In 2014, just one year later, Great Basin bottled its millionth beer.
 Great Basin saw increases in business every year during its first 20 years in operation.
 Taps & Tanks no longer serves the public due to new regulations on bars, but beer is still brewed and bottled there.
+In September 2021, Great Basin merged with Local Food Group and expanded into Carson, Nevada.
+In December 2023, Great Basin celebrated 30 years of operations.
+In 2024, Great Basin has expanded to Minden, Nevada.